CoreySpohn/PythonModel/README.md

 		This is what I'm calling the self-driven force

-Forces will be doubles treated as vectors
+Forces will be lists treated as vectors

 	Example: